Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class

 \section{Abstract}

-The three-dimensional classical O($N$) model with a boundary has received renewed interest due to the discovery of the extraordinary-log boundary university class for $2\leq N< N_\text{c}$.
-The exponent of the spin correlator and the critical value $N_c$ are related to certain universal amplitudes in the normal universality class.
-To determine their precise values, we revisit the 3d O($N$) boundary conformal field theory (BCFT) for $N=1, 2, 3, 4, 5$.
+The three-dimensional classical O($N$) model with a boundary has received renewed interest due to the discovery of the extraordinary-log boundary universality class for $2\leq N< N_c$.
+The critical value $N_c$ and the exponent of the boundary correlation function are related to certain amplitudes in the normal universality class.
+To determine their precise values, we revisit the 3d O($N$) boundary conformal field theory for $N=1, 2, 3, 4, 5$.
 After substantially improving the accuracy of the boundary bootstrap, our determinations are in excellent agreement with the Monte Carlo results, resolving the previous discrepancies due to low truncation orders.
-We also use the recent bulk bootstrap results to derive highly accurate Ising data.
+We also use the recent bulk bootstrap results to deduce highly accurate Ising data.
 Many bulk and boundary predictions are obtained for the first time.
-Our results demonstrate the great potential of the $\eta$ minimization method for many unexplored non-positive bootstrap problems.
+Our results demonstrate the great potential of the $\eta$ minimization method for many unexplored bootstrap problems in which positivity constraints are absent.